UnaiGit/petromin/README.md

 - **Browser shows a blank page** – Refresh the page.
 If the Terminal shows errors, copy them and ask for help.
 - **Other devices cannot load the site** – Confirm the IP address, make sure both devices share the same Wi-Fi, and verify firewall settings.

-You are ready to explore Patromin.
+You are ready to explore Petromin.
 Have fun experimenting with the different experiences and feel free to customize the components in the `src` folder.